mandolyte/explorations/README.md

-# explorations
+# The Explorations Blog
-Blog - Explorations of Go Packages
+Source for explorations blog